theZiz/hase/hase_readme.txt

 Changelog
 =========

+1.5.3.1:
+- Some sparrow3d improvements to draw faster
+- Showing the needed server version in the lobby

 1.5.3:
 - Fixed a bug, that the very close use of the build tool could freeze the game